MOHD-Nazim-GIT-HUB-KLM/Netflix_DataCleaning_Analysis/README.md

 ORDER BY COUNT(*) DESC
 LIMIT 10;

-Objective: Identify the top 10 actors with the most appearances in Indian-produced movies.
+**Objective:** Identify the top 10 actors with the most appearances in Indian-produced movies.

-19. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords
+19.** Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords**

 SELECT
     category,